gafusion/doc/html/src/neo/neo_list.rst

 **Comments**

 - DEFAULT: 2.0
-- When experimental profiles are used (:ref:`neoprofile_model` = 2), the safety factor as a function of radius is read from input.profiles.
+- When experimental profiles are used (:ref:`neo_profile_model` = 2), the safety factor as a function of radius is read from input.profiles.
-- The orientation of the safety factor is determined by :ref:`neoipccw` and :ref:`neo_btccw`.
+- The orientation of the safety factor is determined by :ref:`neo_ipccw` and :ref:`neo_btccw`.

 -----